-Unfortunately, on 13 April 2021, the government released draft rules amending the Indian Insurance Companies (Foreign Investment) Rules 2015 for consultation, which intensify restrictions on foreign investments in Indian insurance companies (eg, requirements for there to be resident Indian citizens in the corporate governance structure of foreign-controlled insurers).
+In addition, in April 2021, the government released draft rules amending the Indian Insurance Companies (Foreign Investment) Rules 2015 for consultation, which intensify restrictions on foreign investments in Indian insurance companies (eg requirements for resident Indian citizens in corporate governance structure of foreign controlled insurers).
+These rules entered into force on 19 May 2021, as the Indian Insurance Companies (Foreign Investment) Amendment Rules, 2021.

-Insurance Europe is therefore supportive of the increase in the equity cap.
-However, it is concerned about other types of requirements being introduced for foreign (re)insurers, which in fact diminish the potential outcomes of the intended market opening.
+These developments are unfortunate, as they seem to contradict the Indian Government's commitment to refrain from retroactive legislation and rules, and to build a transparent and clear regulatory framework to encourage growth and long-term investment in Indian insurance.
+While Insurance Europe is supportive of the increase in the equity cap, it is concerned about other types of requirements being introduced for foreign (re)insurers, which in fact diminish the potential outcomes of the intended market opening.